takumi3488/conv-rs/README.md

 # conv.rs

-This will be powerful and fast converter.
+Eventually, this will be powerful and fast converter.

 ## Getting Start